guanjue/S3V2_IDEAS_ESMP/README.md

 <img src="https://github.com/guanjue/S3V2_IDEAS_ESMP/blob/master/figures/overall_pipeline.png" width="600"/>

-##### Figure 1.
-The overview of S3V2-IDEAS package.
-There are two main steps in the S3V2-IDEAS package: (A) the data normalization and denoising step by S3V2 and (B and C) the data integration step by IDEAS.
-The data integration step has two modes.
-(B) In the epi-genetic state mode, multiple epigenetic features can be integrated into the epigenetic states model (D).
-(C) In the signal intensity state mode, the signal of one epigenetic feature can be clustered into different signal intensity states (E).
-(F) An additional master peak list can be extracted from the signal intensity state tracks in multiple cell types.
+##### Overview of S3V2-IDEAS pipeline.
+(A) Module 1 normalizes and denoises input data using the S3V2 method.
+Examples of normalized epigenetic signals from the Hba locus in G1E-ER4 cells (ER4) are shown.
+(B and C) In Module 2, the normalized data is integrated by IDEAS in one of two modes.
+(B) The epigenetic state mode integrates multiple epigenetic features into an epigenetic states model.
+(C) The signal intensity state mode finds frequently occurring signal intensity states for a single epigenetic feature, along with a master peak list derived from those states (D).
+AVE = average, LSK, MEP, ER4, ERY = abbreviations for cell types

 #####################################################################################